grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 => [Sun, 08 Aug 2021, Mon, 09 Aug 2021, Tue, 10 Aug 2021]
 ```

 As we can see, we get an array of dates where the next date is one day apart.
-But how do we change that to 1 month.
-To do that we can use `Range#step` method like this:
+But how can we change that to 1 month.
+For this we can use `Range#step`  method as follows:

 ```ruby
 date_range.step(1.month).take(3)